zhanggenlove/pokoy/README.md

 ## To be done

 - [ ] easier concept description
-- [ ] strongier concept description
+- [ ] stronger concept description
 - [ ] loging in
 - [ ] statistics